Estimates for short character sums evaluated at homogeneous polynomials: Introduction

+where $\mathcal{A}(z_1,...,z_n)$ counts the number of $(a_1,...,a_n)\modd p ^n$ and primes $q$ (lying in a dyadic range) such that $z_i$ lies in $((N_i-a_ip-H_i)/q, (N_i-a_ip)/q]$ for $1\leq i \leq n$.
+Here, the first task (bounding the first sum) is straightforward, even in the multivariate case, since the sum is independent of $F$; by an argument originating in \cite{HB13} then generalized in \cite{HBP15,Pie16,PX20}, this task reduces to counting ``starting points'' $(N_i-a_ip)/q$ (of the variable $z_i$) that lie close to each other.
+The second task (bounding the second sum), traditionally handled by the Weil bound for complete multiplicative character sums (as recorded e.g. in \cite[Theorem 11.23]{IK04}), becomes much more challenging in the multivariate case, because of the presence of a character sum evaluated at a polynomial whose leading form is highly singular.
+Pierce and Xu \cite{PX20} applied a stratification result of \cite{Xu20} for complete multiplicative character sums to overcome this difficulty.

+In this paper, we follow another version of the Burgess method as introduced by Karacuba \cite{Kar68,Kar70} for multiplicative character sums over finite fields and adapted by Chang \cite{Cha09_binary,Cha09} to multiplicative character sums evaluated at reducible binary quadratic forms and by Bourgain and Chang \cite{BC10} to products of $n$ linear forms in $n$ variables.
+We will refer to this version as ``method II".
+Before comparing the two methods, let us briefly describe the amplification in this second approach.
 For illustration purposes, let $F$ be a linear form $L$ in $n$ variables.
-Method II begins by translating the original range of summation by a product, say from $\xbf$ to $\xbf+ t\ybf$.
+We begin by translating the original range of summation by a product, say from $\xbf$ to $\xbf+ t\ybf$.
 (See e.g. \cite[\S 12.4]{IK04} for a proof of the classic Burgess bound in $n=1$ using this method.)
 By linearity of $L$, we write $L(\xbf+t\ybf) = L(\xbf) + tL(\ybf)$.
 After averaging over many choices of $t$ and $\ybf$ and rescaling by $\overline{L(\ybf)}$ mod $p$ (the multiplicative inverse of $L(\ybf)$ mod $p$), we get a character sum over the variable $t$.
 This step crucially relies on the linearity of $L$, and for this reason, before the present paper, method II had seen success only with character sums evaluated at products of $n$ linear forms over $\bF_p$ in $n$ variables (such as in \cite{BC10}, \cite{Cha09_binary,Cha09}) and character sums over finite fields where the argument is of the form $x_1\omega_1+\cdots + x_n\omega_n$, which is linear in $x_1,...,x_n$.
 (Note that Heath-Brown's treatment in \cite{HB16} of character sums with square-free moduli $q$ evaluated at binary quadratic forms shifts initially by a product $t\ybf$ akin to method II, but proceeds with special properties of binary quadratic forms.)

+Like in method I, the amplification process here produces two separate tasks.
+One is a redundancy count and the other is an estimate for a complete sum of a higher moment; for $F$ taking on the shape as described in Theorem \ref{thm:main}, these look like: